aiidateam/aiida-sssp-workflow/README.md

 But the structures used for convergence verfication are varias.
 The lanthanides still using the nitrides from Wenzovitch paper.
-We keep on using typical nature configuration from Cottiner's paper, but convert them to primitive with pymatgen (for magnetic elements, no primitive convert process but still refine with `pymatgen`).
+We keep on using GS nature configuration from Cottiner's paper, but convert them to primitive with pymatgen (for magnetic elements, no primitive convert process but still refine with `pymatgen`).
 Maybe the flourine (F) still have thekproblem mentioned in legacy SSSP that hard to convergence (SCF convergence), will rollback to use SiF4 for it.

 ## Work chains clean policy